ItaiAxelrad/remote-sensing/posts/vectors.md

 mylinesdf <- rbind.SpatialLines(mylinesdf, myroute)
 ```

 Try to understand the above code and results.
-Feel free to display the data and export to Google Earth.
+Feel free to display the data and export it to Google Earth.

 ## Transformation of Coordinate System

 Transformations between coordinate systems are crucial to many GIS applications.
 The Keyhole Markup Language (kml) used by Google Earth uses latitude and longitude in a polar WGS84 coordinate system (i.e. geographic coordinates).
-However, in some of the examples below we will use metric distances (i.e. cartographic coordinates).There are two types of coordinate systems that you need to recognize: projected coordinate systems and un-projected coordinates systems
+However, in some of the examples below, we will use metric distances (i.e. cartographic coordinates).
+There are two types of coordinate systems that you need to recognize: projected coordinate systems and un-projected coordinates systems

-One of the challenges of working with geo-spatial data is that geodetic locations (points on the Earth surface) are mapped into a two-dimensional cartesian plane using a cartographic projection.
+One of the challenges of working with geospatial data is that geodetic locations (points on the Earth's surface) are mapped into a two-dimensional cartesian plane using a cartographic projection.
 Projected coordinates are coordinates that refer to a point on a two-dimensional map that represents the surface of the Earth (i.e. projected coordinate system).
 Latitude and Longitude values are an example of an un-projected coordinate system.
 These are coordinates that directly refer to a point on the Earth's surface.
-One way to deal with this is by transforming the data to a planar coordinate system.
-In R this can be achieved via bindings to the PROJ.4 - Cartographic Projections Library (<http://trac.osgeo.org/proj/>), which are available in `rgdal`.
-Central to spatial data in the sp package is that they have a coordinate reference system, which is coded in object of CRS class.
+One way to deal with this is by transforming the data into a planar coordinate system.
+In R this can be achieved via bindings to the PROJ.4 - Cartographic Projections Library (<http://trac.osgeo.org/proj/>), which is available in `rgdal`.
+Central to spatial data in the sp package is that they have a coordinate reference system, which is coded in an object of CRS class.
 Central to operations on different spatial data sets is that their coordinate reference system is compatible (i.e., identical).
 This CRS can be a character string describing a reference system in a way understood by the PROJ.4 projection library, or a (character) missing value.
-An interface to the PROJ.4 library is available only if the R package rgdal is present.
+An interface to the PROJ.4 library is available only if the R package `rgdal` is present.

 We will transform our spatial data to the California State Plane Zone 5 (Zone V).